 The Christie, YMCA, Scope, The Fire Fighters Charity, British Red Cross, Tree of Hope, The Salvation Army, Kidney Research UK, Leukaemia & Myeloma Research UK, Against Breast Cancer, Roy Castle Lung Cancer Foundation, British Heart Foundation, NSPCC, Age UK , Macmillan or Clothes Aid (does collection for several charities).

 The Uber of textile donation apps.
-Gone for Good aims to ‘turn your clutter into something good for the environment and for people in need’, with the goal to redirect 6% of clothes that currently end up in landfill.
+Gone for Good aims to ‘turn your clutter into something good for the environment and for people in need.
 You simply download the app and take a snap of the item you wish to donate.
 This way they will know what to expect when collecting from you.
 The donations go to participating charities including: Mind, British Heart Foundation and Shelter.

 Some local councils offer a textile recycling bag to include with your weekly home recycling.
 So it’s worth enquiring with them to see if this is available too.
 Furthermore many charities, especially smaller ones, operate home collection independently through retail stores.
 So call up your local charity shop to see if this service is provided too.

 Always check the collectors are registered charities and even members of Textile Recycling Association, to ensure funds are being paid to the charities they claim to collect for.
 For more information on donating charity bags safely, the Fundraising Standards Board is a helpful resource.

 Textiles are also urgently needed to support humanitarian efforts surrounding the refugee crisis.
 This is a useful map to find your local, grassroots associations who can tell you where your nearest donation drop off point is, as well as arrange collections.
 It’s very important to find out what items are needed before donating.
 The Calaid site features a list of items in need, and so will other charities working to support refugees.

 Sharing is Caring